MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/developer-guide/sidebar.md

 <!-- compare https://developer.chrome.com/docs/extensions/reference/sidePanel/#by-site -->

 An extension can use [sidepanel.setOptions()](https://developer.chrome.com/docs/extensions/reference/sidePanel/#method-setOptions) to enable a sidebar on a specific tab.
-This can be a particular website, where the user would want the same extension to open in the sidebar when this website is opened.
+This can be a particular website, so the extension opens in the sidebar when the user goes to this website.

 This example uses [chrome.tabs.onUpdated()](https://developer.chrome.com/docs/extensions/reference/tabs/#event-onUpdated) to listen for any updates made to the tab.
 It checks whether the URL is `www.bing.com` and if so, enables the sidebar.
 Otherwise, it disables the sidebar.